100stacks/aws-cloudfront-deploy-fullstack/README.md

 # AWS CloudFront Fullstack Deploy

-- This repo is a cleanup version of another repo to make it more versitle and useful as a template for deploying an Next.js app to AWS CloudFront with a default customizable splash screen.
+- This repo serves as a versatile and useful template for deploying an AWS CDK and Next.js app with a default customizable splash screen.
 - This repo for deploying to AWS CloudFront and not to Route 53, which is a more involved process.
 - If you want to see a Route 53 deployment, see repo TBD.